Top 10 Most Beautiful Arctic Animals: Stunning Pictures and Facts

 The puffin is one of the most charismatic and beloved birds found in the Arctic and sub-Arctic regions.
 Often referred to as the “clown of the sea,” puffins are easily recognizable by their distinctive colourful beaks and striking black-and-white plumage.
 There are three species of puffins, with the Atlantic puffin being the most well-known.

 Puffins are excellent swimmers, using their wings to “fly” underwater as they hunt for fish, their primary diet.
 They can dive to impressive depths, usually up to 200 feet, to catch small fish such as herring and sand eels.
-During the breeding season, puffins return to their coastal nesting colonies, where they dig burrows or utilize natural crevices in cliffs to raise their young.
+During the breeding season, puffins return to their coastal nesting colonies, digging burrows or utilizing natural crevices in cliffs to raise their young.

-One of the fascinating aspects of puffin behaviour is their strong pair bonds.
+One of the fascinating aspects of puffin behavior is their strong pair bonds.
 Puffins typically mate for life, returning to the same nesting sites yearly.
-They also have a unique courtship ritual that involves synchronized swimming and beak touching, showcasing their vibrant colours.
+They also have a unique courtship ritual that involves synchronized swimming and beak touching, showcasing their vibrant colors.

 Unfortunately, puffins face several threats, including climate change, which affects their food supply and nesting habitats.
 Conservation efforts are crucial to protecting these charming birds and their habitats.